Ozgur Sahin (PI, Professor)

 I am a Postdoctoral Fellow working on the therapeutic potentials of regulators of key vulnerabilities in cancer.
 I have a BSc degree in Cell biology & Genetics from the University of Lagos (First class honors).
 I earned my MSc degree in Biomedical sciences from the University of Chester (Distinction).
 After which I obtained a PhD in molecular medicine from the Friedrich Schiller University Jena (magna cum laude) where I worked on the effect of magnetic hyperthermia on tumor angiogenesis in pancreatic ductal adenocarcinoma.
 I am well-versed in both fundamental and cutting-edge cellular and translational cancer research.
 I have extensive experience with various in vitro and preclinical assays.
 My research interests’ border on understanding the mechanism of key vulnerabilities in cancer and exploring those mechanisms to develop novel therapeutics.

-Kubra Calisir Unsal (Graduate Student)
+Kubra Calisir Unsal (PhD Candidate)

 I am a PhD candidate at Sahin’s Lab.
 I graduated from the Department of Biology at Middle East Technical University in 2020.
 Then I earned my MSc degree at Bilkent University in 2022.
 In my MSc thesis project, I developed an app to predict breast cancer subtypes using machine learning.
 I have extensive training in bioinformatics and analysis of various datasets such as microarray, RNA-seq, and single-cell RNA-seq.
 My Ph.D. project focuses on elucidating the role of proteins in DNA damage and chromosomal instability and their effects on the immune system in solid tumors.

-Baris Cerci (Visiting Scholar)
+Baris Cerci (PhD Student)

 I am a visiting scholar at Sahin Lab.
 I graduated from the School of Medicine at Hacettepe University in 2024.
 During my undergraduate, I worked with Dr. Aytekin Akyol, MD, at the Department of Pathology at Hacettepe University, on the roles of Brain-derived neurotrophic factor (BDNF) in the carcinogenesis of colorectal cancer, as well as its role in the regulation of energy balance, especially in the context of cancer cachexia.
 At Sahin Lab, I will be working on the molecular mechanisms of cell invasion in centrosome amplified cancer models.
 I will also investigate mechanisms of drug resistance in specific subtypes of breast cancer.